Conservation and restoration of cultural property: Associations and professional organizations

 Societies devoted to the care of cultural heritage have been in existence around the world for many years.
-One early example is the founding in 1877 of the Society for the Protection of Ancient Buildings in Britain to protect the built heritage, this society continues to be active today.
+One early example is the founding in 1877 of the Society for the Protection of Ancient Buildings in Britain to protect the built heritage; this society continues to be active today.
 The 14th Dalai Lama and the Tibetan people work to preserve their cultural heritage with organizations including the Tibetan Institute of Performing Arts and an international network of eight Tibet Houses.

 The built heritage was at the forefront of the growth of member based organizations in the United States.
 Preservation Virginia, founded in Richmond in 1889 as the Association for the Preservation of Virginia Antiquities, was the United States' first statewide historic preservation group.

-Today, professional conservators join and take part in the activities of numerous conservation associations and professional organizations with the wider field, and within their area of specialization.
+Today, professional conservators join and take part in the activities of numerous conservation associations and professional organizations within the wider field, and within their area of specialization.
 In Europe, E.C.C.O.
 European Confederation of Conservator-Restorers Organisations was established in 1991 by 14 European Conservator-Restorers' Organisations.
 Currently representing close to 6.000 professionals within 23 countries and 26 members organisations, including one international body (IADA), E.C.C.O. embodies the field of preservation of cultural heritage, both movable and immovable.

 These organizations exist to "support the conservation professionals who preserve our cultural heritage".

 This involves upholding professional standards, promoting research and publications, providing educational opportunities, and fostering the exchange of knowledge among cultural conservators, allied professionals, and the public.